How to Improve My 10k Running Time?

 Last week, I arrived at your website, and I read about how to use the heart rate monitor, as a guide to do your workout.

-I'm 34 years old, and I got a Polar HRM from a friend, just to try it.
+I'm 34 years old, and I borrowed a heart rate monitor from a friend, just to try it.

 I run 30 minutes as usual, and I discovered that I was running between 171 and 180 bpm.